About Grim Oak Press

 Is The Dark Thorn edited?
 I hate books that aren’t professionally edited!

 Yes, The Dark Thorn was professionally edited.
 I had to get rid of half my m-dashes!
-Apparently, I’m an m-dash whore.
-Ha!
+Apparently, I’m in love with them.

 When will you publish the sequel to The Dark Thorn?
 Does it have a title?